All of our instructors are qualified to ASA or STA standard and believe that relaxation and enjoyment is the key to successful swimming.

 This stage will develop children's developing 'watermanship' through sculling and treading water skills.
 Children will develop skills to achieve complete rotation and perform all strokes for a distance of 10 metres to the given standard as provided by the ASA within the NPTS resources.

 This stage will develop children's effective swimming skills including coordinated breathing across all strokes.
 Children will develop their swimming skills to travel up to 25 metres using a stroke of the child's choice and develop their water safety aspects and understanding of preparation for exercise.

 This stage will develop children's stroke technique to travel up to 100 metres, incorporating skills learnt and combining them to develop a linked routine.
 Finally children will participate in an obstacle course that will require a variety of skills accomplished throughout stages 1 – 7.

-For adults: Making the decision to book swimming lessons can sometimes be a daunting prospect.
+Making the decision to book swimming lessons can sometimes be a daunting prospect.
 We are confident that even the most fearful will enjoy learning to swim with us and you will only regret not doing it sooner.
 Courses are available for adults of all abilities.
 From water phobic to those wishing to develop stroke technique and water skills.

 We all learn in different ways, some take a little longer, some are very nervous, some have little or no confidence.
 Whatever your child is like we aim to make them more confident in the water.